Chaldene/pancam/To-Do.md

 * Don't define function types
 * Use more lines for pandas long expressions
 * Multi-line functions have closing bracket on new line
-* Change console logging output to a STATUS Flag if possible
 * Improve Docstrings and follow standard conventions
 * Check why SWIS PIU version is not flagged